Zuehlke/kwiz/.junie/guidelines.md

 3. Development Practices
 * Follow Test-Driven Development (TDD) strictly:
   * Write tests before implementing features.
   * All business logic must be covered by unit tests.
+* In frontend code use component tests for angular components to test the components.
 * Use integration tests for system-wide behavior.

 4. Software Design Principles